aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/print-and-preview/configuring-fonts/set-default-font-while-rendering-spreadsheet-to-images/_index.md

 {{% alert color="primary" %}}

 Please use the [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions/properties/defaultfont) property to set the default font while rendering spreadsheets to images.
-This property will only be effective when the default font of the workbook could not render your characters.
-The default font specified with [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions/properties/defaultfont) property is used for all those cells which have invalid or non-existent fonts.
+This property will only be effective when the default font of the workbook **cannot** render your characters.
+The default font specified with [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions/properties/defaultfont) property is used for all those cells which have invalid or non‑existent fonts.

 {{% /alert %}}

 ## Set Default Font while rendering spreadsheet to images

-The following sample code creates a workbook, adds some text in cell A4 of the first worksheet, and sets its font to invalid or non-existent font.
+The following sample code creates a workbook, adds some text in cell A4 of the first worksheet, and sets its font to **an** invalid or non‑existent font.
 Then, it takes two images of the worksheet.
 The first image is taken by setting the [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions/properties/defaultfont) property to *Courier New* and the second image is taken by setting the [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions/properties/defaultfont) property to *Times New Roman*.

 This is the output image after setting the [**ImageOrPrintOptions.DefaultFont**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions/properties/defaultfont) property to *Courier New*.